Stagflation: How It Occurs And Building a ‘Stagflation Portfolio’

 Inflation-linked bonds, gold, and other precious metals are alternative wealth store-holds and likely to be better than nominal bonds.
 Consumer staples and other forms of defensive stocks who have stable earnings over time are likely to be more reliable.

 Land is a classic tangible inflation-hedge asset.
 But it also depends on its utility.
-Malls, for example, are in secular decline and the pandemic has emphasized a different type of risk if people physically can’t visit them or lose confidence.
-Student housing is generally viewed as a solid investment or even a hedge against recessions (when the economy is bad, more people go back to school), but the pandemic has highlighted a key risk with those types of real estate investments as well.
+Malls, for example, are in secular decline.
+Student housing is generally viewed as a solid investment or even a hedge against recessions (when the economy is bad, more people go back to school), but there are risks with those types of real estate investments as well.

 On the other hand, warehouse distribution centers near big population centers used for e-commerce are in secular ascent.
 Farmland and timberland tend to be less economically sensitive and sought after by some institutional investors for their diversification benefits.